-Home For The Harvest’s free garden planner will help you create the annual vegetable, herb, and flower garden you’ve been dreaming of.
+Home for the Harvest’s free garden planner will help you create the annual vegetable, herb, or cut flower garden you’ve been dreaming of.
 Have you always wanted to grow juicy heirloom tomatoes?
 What about a delightful crop of flowers to share with friends?
 Maybe a bumper crop of basil for homemade pesto?
 Let’s get planning!

-The free garden planner guides you through planning out your garden in a handy, hard-copy format.
+The free garden planner guides you through planning out your whole vegetable garden.
 It includes an easy step-by-step garden planning process and is supported with gardening tips sent right to your email.
-Join over 10,000 gardeners who have already downloaded this helpful planner!
+Join over 18,000 gardeners who have already downloaded this helpful PDF planner!

 “Planning ahead can help you to get the best results from growing vegetables, put your fantasies into practice, and harvest fresh produce all year round.
 Thinking about the whole year ahead also helps to spread the workload.”Rodale’s Illustrated Encyclopedia of Organic Gardening: The Complete Guide to Natural and Chemical-Free Gardening, by Anna Kruger, Maria Rodale, and Pauline Pears

 8 Simple Steps to Garden Planning Success